Invizimals: Shadow Zone: Story

 While Kenichi is struggling to enter the tomb of an Egyptian pyramid, he suspects that Campbell is nearby due to Campbell's previous fascination with Egyptian mythology.
 Dawson makes a video call to Kenichi, warning him that the Dark Invizimals are a bad influence, with Kenichi making note of Dawson's deteriorated mental state.
 After the player finds a way to access the inside of the pyramid, Kenichi finds Campbell's secret base, confirming his suspicion that Campbell is still alive.
 Kenichi, with the help of Professor Michaels, finds Campbell's ultimate objective: to construct and open a gate at Stonehenge, allowing Dark Invizimals to enter the real world, and using them to conquer the planet.
 After this discovery, Kenichi is attacked by a Dark Invizimal that Campbell left behind to guard his base, which the player defeats and destroys.

 Kenichi and Dawson meet up once again to get to the Stonehenge site and stop Campbell, with Dawson having recovered from his corruption.
 After solving a puzzle of mirrors that identifies the location of the soon-to-be shadow gate, the trio get to Stonehenge and confront Campbell.
 Dawson is corrupted once again by the influence of the Dark Invizimals, and falls under Campbell's command, attacking Kenichi.
 The player successfully defends Kenichi, defeats Dawson, and destroys Dawson's Dark Invizimal, freeing Dawson from its corruptive influence.
 Then, the player defeats Campbell in battle.

 Although Campbell had been defeated, he stalled long enough to allow for the shadow gate to finally open, and out of the gate emerges the leader of the Dark Invizimals, a Dark Icelion.
 Campbell pleads with the creature to join forces with him, but the Dark Icelion refuses to cooperate with Campbell, instead dragging Campbell through the shadow gate and into the Invizimal world.
 Despite Campbell being gone, the gate remains open, much to Kenichi's confusion, as the Dark Icelion subtly requests that Kenichi follows it back into the Invizimal world through the shadow gate.
 Despite Dawson pleading with Kenichi not to enter uncharted territory, Kenichi feels it is his destiny to enter the shadow gate, and promptly enters it, devastating Dawson as the portal closes behind Kenichi.

 Development

-Although there had been rumors of an Invizimals sequel months prior, Shadow Zone was officially announced in a Sony Computer Entertainment Europe E3 2010 montage.
-This montage was released on the European PlayStation Store on June 16, 2010.
-However, it was removed from the Store the very next day.

 The title features over 100 new creatures to collect, the ability to modify the Invizimals via name, and colour changes, as well as the ability to choose from a larger selection of attacks.
 Shadow Zone features a new campaign, and a co-operative capture mode.